- The great white shark can grow up to 16 feet in length and weigh up to nearly 5,000 pounds.

 - Great Whites reach sexual maturity at around 17 years old and can live for at least four decades.

-A first glance, at this title is quite alarming!
+A first glance, this title is quite alarming!
 After all, who wants to see a child in danger of being injured by a shark?
 But we’ve done the research for you and sourced the full version of this short clip and the explanation of what was happening which is very reassuring.
 This incredible scene shows a child on a boogie board being pursued by a juvenile great white shark.

 Because of the shark’s immaturity and behavior, we know that the child is not in danger at any time.
 Sharks have an unfortunate reputation but they are fascinating and curious animals as we see in this clip.
-At the end, this young shark loses interest in the human and swims away.
+In the end, this young shark loses interest in the human and swims away.

 The Great White Shark